BernardLerring/TheOffice/README.md

 # TheOffice

-## A Lot To Swap Website
+## The Office Quiz

-This is the main website for the produce and homegrown fruit and veg swap meet community called A Lot To Swap.
-It will be navigatable on a variety of devices making it simple for potential partners to join the community.
+This is the main website for the a quiz based on the UK sitcom The Office.
+For fans of the show.
 Responsive images here

 ## User Experience